Anthropology in Zimbabwe

-The Cradle of Humankind World Heritage Site in South Africa, widely recognized as the place from which all of humankind originated.
-The 47 000-hectare (~18 miles) site has unearthed the best evidence of the complex journey which our species has taken to make us what we are.
+We start at the Cradle of Humankind World Heritage Site in South Africa, widely recognized as the place from which all of humankind originated.
+The 47,000-hectare (~18 square miles) site has revealed the best evidence of the complex journey which our species has taken to make us what we are.
 Three weeks later we end at Victoria Falls – one of the largest waterfalls in the world.
 During this program you will experience Incredible wildlife in their natural habitat, bush drives, ancient rock drawings, river cruises, African food & music, meeting villagers, the traditions of Zimbabwe … and much much more!

 - ANTH 3300: Anthropology of Africa

-ANTH 5343: Topics in Anthropology of Africa
+- ANTH 5343: Topics in Anthropology of Africa

 - Airfare to/from Zimbabwe (may originate at DFW)

 - TTU tuition and fees (6 hrs)